magento/architecture/design-documents/tracking-tool.md

 ### Summary

 Based on the tool suggestions we can automatically update `composer.json` dependencies and run all CI to check if Magento code is compatible with the component version.
+And we are going to start investigation on `Dependabot` usage.

 ### Related Links